sandra-bee/human-value-detection/README.md

 ## Data Augmentation

-Training the models 3 times with learning rate 5e-5 and patience 10 and averaging the F1 scores, we obtained the following mean and standard deviations to 3 significant figures:
+Training the models 3 times with learning rate 5e-5 and patience 10 and samples averaging the F1 scores, we obtained the following mean and standard deviations to 3 significant figures:

 | With data augmentation | Without data augmentation |
 |------------------------|---------------------------|